JBLNgithub/stockemoise/README.md

 # La Stockemoise

-La stockemoise is a Belgian amateur wind orchestra.
-The current site is available [here](https://stockemoise.be/)
+La [Stockemoise](https://stockemoise.be/) stockemoise is a Belgian amateur wind orchestra.

 ## models